Organizational Policies and Practices to Support Healthcare

 Balancing Competing Needs in Healthcare

-As nurses, we encounter ethical dilemmas on a daily basis.
+As nurses, we encounter ethical dilemmas in nursing on a daily basis.
 It’s crucial to recognize that ethics and laws, while interconnected, are distinct, and we must not conflate the two.
-In the healthcare domain, ethical dilemmas are a frequent occurrence, fostering nurses’ adaptability and resilience in handling such situations.
+In the healthcare domain, ethical dilemmas in nursing are a frequent occurrence, fostering nurses’ adaptability and resilience in handling such situations.
 When healthcare professionals confront ethical dilemmas, they are consistently guided by the principle of acting in the best interests of the patient (Laureate Education, 2012).
+Maintaining ethical nursing practice is essential, as nurses are responsible for ensuring patient care is both safe and effective, even in challenging circumstances.

 At present, a national healthcare issue that is transcending borders and becoming a global concern is the shortage of nurses in the workforce.
 Nursing shortages in numerous healthcare facilities have multifaceted repercussions on the quality of care provided.
 Overwhelming patient assignments contribute to dissatisfied and burnt-out staff, subsequently impacting patient satisfaction and safety (Ingram & Powell, 2018).
 Ensuring patient safety is the foremost objective of healthcare.
-Over the years, many policies pertaining to safety have been revamped to secure a safer working environment for both nurses and patients amidst the nurse shortages (Yang et al., 2015).
+Over the years, many policies pertaining to safety have been revamped to secure a safer working environment for both nurses and patients amidst the nurse staffing challenges and nurse burnout (Yang et al., 2015).
+These challenges underscore the importance of workplace ethics for nurses and the need for policies to prevent burnout in healthcare settings.

 Policy Development to Address Nursing Shortages

 Leaders, including unit managers and directors, must strive to strike a harmonious balance to retain nursing staff.
 They should gain a comprehensive understanding of the equilibrium between the demands placed on the staff and the complexities of patient acuity.
 Achieving this balance can significantly alleviate staff burnout and enhance staff retention in healthcare facilities.
 The needs for patient care vary significantly across different units.
-For example, a patient in the Intensive Care Unit will require a higher level of care compared to a patient on the Mother-Baby/Postpartum unit.
+For example, a patient in the Intensive Care Unit (ICU) will require a higher level of care compared to a patient on the Mother-Baby/Postpartum unit.
 The acuity levels for each patient are communicated to the charge nurses and managers to ensure the appropriate assignment of safe nurse-patient ratios on the unit.
 Acuity is assessed using specialized tools designed to determine precise nurse-patient ratios.
-The fundamental purpose of these acuity tools is to enhance nurse satisfaction with their patient assignments (Ingram & Powell, 2018).
+The fundamental purpose of these acuity tools is to enhance nurse satisfaction with their patient assignments, thereby improving overall nurse well-being and professional growth in nursing (Ingram & Powell, 2018).
+Organizational Policies and Practice

 Policies Addressing Nursing Shortages